tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 Adverb clause connectors (also called subordinating conjunctions) cannot be the subject of the clause.

-When the connector comes at the beginning of the sentence, a comma `,` is required in the middle of the sentence.
+When the connector comes at **the beginning** of the sentence, a comma `,` is required in the middle of the sentence.
 Noun clauses & adjective clauses **KHÔNG** dùng comma.

+- He ate because he was hungry.
+- Because he was hungry, he ate.

 ## Verb